-- Based on a case study review, provide rationale and implement relevant selected treatment and compensatory strategies in a role-play situation to improve performance in areas of occupation that support performance, participation, and well-being while adhering to safety precautions.
+- Demonstrate the ability to provide rationale and implement relevant selected treatment and compensatory strategies to improve performance in areas of occupation that support performance, participation, and well-being while adhering to safety precautions.

 - Select, adapt, and sequence relevant occupations that support the client’s goals and the OT treatment plan.

 - Identify occupational needs through effective communication with patients, families, communities, and members of the interprofessional team in a responsive and responsible manner that supports a team approach to the promotion of health and wellness